Clemson cool at free-throw line to advance to ACC quarters

 Clemson advanced to a second game in the ACC Tourney for the fifth time under Brad Brownell.

 The Tigers will take on Florida State at 12:30 p.m.
-Thursday in a rematch almost two weeks after Clemson upset the No. 6 Seminoles in Littlejohn, 70-69.
-That was one of three top-6 win for the Tigers this year.
+Thursday (ESPN) in a rematch almost two weeks after Clemson upset the No. 6 Seminoles in Littlejohn, 70-69.
+That was one of three top-6 wins for the Tigers this year.

 “We have a lot of confidence,” Newman said.
 “We kinda have the evidence that we can beat anybody, for real.
 We beat three of the top-four teams in the conference.
 We’ve got the evidence.
 We’re going in confident and with swagger and we’re going to see what happens.”